AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 'To_String (with its _Wide_String and _Wide_Wide_String counterpart) is provided
 in replacement of 'Image (and 'Img in GNAT specific extension).
-This attribute is used directly on a value, and by default operate like 'Image, (with the exception that no leading space is present for numeric values) e.g.:
+This attribute is used directly on a value, and by default operates like 'Image, (with the exception that no leading space is present for numeric values) e.g.: